See here (PDF).

 jpo <at> nationalbanken <dot> dk

-We study the effects of shadow banking panics in a macroeconomic model with a rich financial system, including deposit-financed retail banks and wholesale-financed shadow banks.
+We study the interaction between occasionally binding financial constraints in the traditional (retail) banking sector and banking panics in the shadow banking sector.
 Shadow banking panics occur when retail banks choose not to roll over their lending to shadow banks.
-Occasionally binding financial constraints of retail banks increase the likelihood and amplify the severity of such shadow banking panics.
+Occasionally binding financial constraints of retail banks increase the likelihood of and amplify boom-bust dynamics around such shadow banking panics.
 The model can quantitatively match the dynamics of key macroeconomic and financial variables around the US financial crisis.
 We quantify the impact of wholesale funding market interventions akin to those implemented by the Federal Reserve in 2008, finding that they reduced the fall in output by about half a percentage point.
-Unconditionally, central bank interventions reduce output volatility and the likelihood of banking panics .
+The timing of this intervention matters: an intervention before the banking panic would have been more effective and might even have avoided the panic.

 This economic memo isolates two channels through which the "corona shock" affects the economy: a fall in asset prices and an increase in the dispersion of future shocks to the economy.
 Both shocks are contractionary, but they operate through different channels.
 A CCyB that is reactivated early reduces the impact of an asset price shock the most.
 In contrast, a CCyB that is reactivated late reduces the impact of a volatility shock the most.
 Overall, the corona-shock warrants an early build-up of the CCyB.